nateKlaux/Naviga.Docs/Solicitor Concierge/configure_a_sales_product.md

 **NOTE**: If you do not see the desired BP, make sure you have assigned it an [Available Area](example.com).
 BPs without an assigned Available area _will not_ display here.

-Optionally, you can configure your SP further:
+##### Optionally, you can configure your SP further:

-**Limit available areas** allows you to specify a particular Available Areas that you have added to BPs.
+**Limit available areas** allows you to specify a particular Available Areas that you have added to BPs (if you don't wish to limit, leave all product available areas checked).
 To limit the available area:

 1. Select the limit available area window.
 2. Select **set per product**.